-Ventus 2 VCT plc invests in companies that operate renewable energy projects.
+Ventus VCT plc invests in companies that operate renewable energy projects.

-Registered No: 05667210
+Registered No: 05205442

-I am pleased to present the Annual Report and Financial Statements of Ventus 2 VCT plc (the "Company") for the year ended 28 February 2017.
+Front cover: Biggleswade Wind Farm, Bedfordshire I am pleased to present the Annual Report and Financial Statements of Ventus VCT plc (the "Company") for the year ended 28 February 2017.

-This has been a busy year for the Company which has seen a great deal of progress across many areas of the Company's investments and strategy.
+This has been a busy year for the Company which has seen a great deal of progress across many areas.

-The Company is now fully invested with a portfolio of companies operating wind, hydroelectric and landfill gas renewable energy assets.
+The Company is now fully invested with a portfolio of companies operating wind and hydroelectric renewable energy assets.
 Details of the portfolio of investments held by the Company are set out in the Investment Manager's Report.
 Legislation changes for Venture Capital Trusts ("VCTs") prevent further investment by the Company in electricity generation projects.